Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 rock the boat -- permission to (speak freely) root cause misattribution https://www.zeptonaut.com/posts/rocket-league-and-root-cause-misattribution/ Russell Conjugation = Journalists often change the meaning of a sentence by replacing one word with a synonym that implies a different meaning.
-For example, the same person can support an estate tax but oppose a death tax — even though they are the same thing.
+For example, the same person can support an estate tax but oppose a death tax — even though they are the same thing. satisfied with his lot, adjusted to his environment, happy in his work, and representative of all that is best in the American tradition https://en.wikipedia.org/wiki/Ed_Ricketts#Philosophy
 SBI https://medium.com/pm101/the-situation-behavior-impact-feedback-framework-e20ce52c9357
 SBI https://www.ccl.org/articles/leading-effectively-articles/closing-the-gap-between-intent-vs-impact-sbii/
 SBI https://www.mindtools.com/pages/article/situation-behavior-impact-feedback.htm